-Last week we covered how you could pre-qualify 10 ideal clients that you’d like to work with (missed last week?
+Previously, we covered how you could pre-qualify 10 ideal clients that you’d like to work with (missed that post?
 Read this first.)

 The biggest single mistake people make when reaching out to someone they don’t know is their failure to produce value.

 Not to toot my own horn, but now that I’ve grown a sizable audience I get people I don’t know emailing me all the time.

 And a lot of them fail the “me” test — that’s right, what’s in it for me?
 The focus is so heavily about them (this is me, these are my problems, HELP ME!) that when I see a giant walk of text that’s all about someone I don’t even know and their needs, my natural inclination is to archive the email and move on.
 (I make it a point to try to respond to every email, however.
 The same isn’t true of the companies on your hit list!)